Aceinna/gnss-ins-sim/README.md

 The initial position should be given in the LLA (latitude, longitude and altitude) form.
 The initial velocity is specified in the vehicle body frame.
 The initial attitude is represented by Euler angles of ZYX rotation sequence.

 Motion commands defines how the vehicle moves from its initial state.
 The simulation will generate true angular velocity, acceleration, magnetic field, position, velocity and attitude according to the commands.
 Combined with sensor error models, these true values are used to generate gyroscope, accelerometer, magnetometer and GPS output.
-There is only one motion command in the following table.
+There is only one motion command in the above table.
 Indeed, you can add more motion commands to specify the attitude and velocity of the vehicle.
 You can also define GPS visibility of the vehicle for each command.

 Five command types are supported